mcai/edge-tts-mcp/README.md

-# Edge TTS MCP Server
+# English Podcast Conversation Server

-A high-performance Model Context Protocol (MCP) server that enables Claude to speak using Microsoft Edge's high-quality text-to-speech voices in 30+ languages.
+A specialized Model Context Protocol (MCP) server for generating high-quality podcast conversations with alternating male and female voices using Microsoft Edge's text-to-speech technology.

-## What is MCP?
+## What is this?

-The Model Context Protocol (MCP) is an open standard developed by Anthropic that allows large language models like Claude to interact with external tools, APIs, and data sources.
-This server implements MCP to provide Claude with speech synthesis capabilities using Microsoft Edge's TTS service.
+This server makes it easy to create natural-sounding podcast conversations by alternating between professional male and female voices.
+It's designed specifically for podcast creators and content producers who want to quickly prototype or generate podcast-style content.

-## Features
+## Key Features

-- **Text-to-Speech in 30+ Languages**: Supports multiple language varieties with natural-sounding voices
-- **SSML Support**: Use Speech Synthesis Markup Language for advanced control over speech output
-- **Voice Listing**: Dynamically retrieve all available voices from Microsoft's service
-- **Performance Optimized**:
-  - Automatic text chunking for large inputs
+- **Simple Conversation Format**: Just specify speakers and text in a straightforward JSON structure
+- **Professional Voices**: Uses high-quality neural voices from Microsoft Edge TTS
+- **Easy Integration**: Works seamlessly with Claude and other MCP-compatible AI assistants
-  - Efficient memory management and resource cleanup
+- **Optimized Performance**: Efficient generation and processing of multi-speaker audio
-  - Structured logging and robust error handling
+- **Single-Purpose Design**: Focused solely on podcast conversations for simplicity

 ## Quick Start

 ### Prerequisites
 - macOS operating system
-- Claude Desktop application
+- Claude Desktop application (or another MCP client)
 - Python 3.8 or higher
 - Edge TTS library (`pip install edge-tts`)
 - MCP library (`pip install mcp[cli]`)